abelsj60/lexical-401/lined-code-node/v1/README.md

 Sometimes you want to turn them on and off.
 This option can help.

 Individual lines always track their own line number via a node property and data attribute, however, their visibility depends on your CSS.
-You can pass your own classname via the `LinedCodeNode`'s `theme` or use the fallback, "code-line-number."
+You can pass your own classname via the `LinedCodeNode`'s `theme` or use the fallback, "line-number."

 - Ex.
 Line number styling via pseudoclass

   ```
-  .code-line-number.PlaygroundEditorTheme__code:before { // CODE ELEMENT
+  .line-number.PlaygroundEditorTheme__code:before { // CODE ELEMENT
     background-color: #eee;
     border-right: 1px solid #ccc;
     content: '';